wdas/unf/doc/sphinx/installing.rst

 By default, Python tests from one scope will be decomposed into separated tests that can be individually targeted.
-Set the ``BUNDLE_PYTHON_TESTS`` :term:`CMake` option to true if you want to combine Python tests per scope.
+Set the ``BUNDLE_PYTHON_TESTS`` :term:`CMake` option (or environment variable) to true if you want to combine Python tests per scope.